Raj-Purohith-Arjun/Tesla_Demand_Forecasting_Dashboard/README.md

 - **Exponential Smoothing**: Industry standard for supply chain and robust to volatility, with minimal tuning needed
 - **SARIMAX**: Captures trend, seasonality, and calendar effects—state-of-the-art for production/time series analysis

-**We validated all models via walk-forward simulation, benchmarking KPI improvement by segment and scenario—exactly as a Tesla data science/ops team would evaluate a vendor or new system.**
+**Validated all models via walk-forward simulation, benchmarking KPI improvement by segment and scenario—exactly as a Tesla data science/ops team would evaluate a vendor or new system.**

 ---